Chart Color Schemes

 Runaway Bay displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Runaway Bay, as evaluated at the latest Census conducted in 2016, consisted of 45.3% houses and 54.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Non-Metro Qld had a structure of 76.4% houses and 23.6% other dwellings during the same period.
-Home ownership in Runaway Bay was at 45.4%, with mortgaged dwellings at 29.2% and rented ones at 25.3%.
-The median monthly mortgage repayment in the area, as of June 2021, was $2,000, higher than Non-Metro Qld's average of $1,655.
-Meanwhile, the median weekly rent figure for Runaway Bay was recorded at $435, compared to Non-Metro Qld's $345 and the national average of $375.
-Nationally, Runaway Bay's mortgage repayments are higher than the Australian average of $1,863 as of June 2021.
+The dwelling structure in Runaway Bay, as per the latest Census, consisted of 45.3% houses and 54.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Runaway Bay stood at 45.4%, with mortgaged dwellings at 29.2% and rented ones at 25.3%.
+The median monthly mortgage repayment was $2,000, higher than Regional Qld's average of $1,655.
+The median weekly rent figure in Runaway Bay was $435, compared to Regional Qld's $375 and the national average of $345.
+Nationally, Runaway Bay's mortgage repayments were higher at $2,000 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing